AlexVerine/DataLabAssignement2/README.md

 ## Checkpoints
-Push the minimal amount of model in the folder *checkpoints*.
+Push the minimal amount of models in the folder *checkpoints*.